-VI.
+VII.
 LIMITATIONS

 Studies in simulators and on closed courses allow for significant control over research conditions, whereas studies on public roads leave much open to chance.
-Each participant was exposed to a variety of different scenarios at varying frequencies and intervals throughout the drive, with unplanned events such as rain or a system malfunction occurring simply by chance.
-While this study provides insight into the development of trust in ADAS on-road, one should be cautious in generalizing the results of this study, understanding that the it is specific to the design of Mercedes-Benz ADAS.
+Due to the spontaneity of the on-road environment, each participant was exposed to a variety of different scenarios at varying frequencies and intervals throughout the drive, with unplanned events such as rain or a system malfunction occurring simply by chance.
+Furthermore, because there is no baseline or reference point for each participant's emotional state in this study (e.g., FER scores for a drive along the same route in their daily driving vehicle), one should be cautious in their interpretation of this data.
+Participants also may have had a different FER scores had they been driving alone and not accompanied by a moderator.